-- (a) The open season for taking chukar partridge and Hungarian partridge shall be from the third Saturday in October through the last day in February.
-The daily bag limit shall not exceed two chukar partridge and two Hungarian partridge, and the season bag limit shall not exceed ten chukar partridge and ten Hungarian partridge. - (b) The open season for taking European hare and cottontail rabbit shall be from the third Saturday in October through the last day of February.
+- (a) The open season for taking chukar partridge shall be from the third Saturday in October through the second Saturday in January.
+The daily bag limit shall not exceed two chukar partridge, and the season bag limit shall not exceed ten chukar partridge. - (b) The open season for taking European hare and cottontail rabbit shall be from the third Saturday in October through the last day of February.
 The daily bag limit shall not exceed one European hare and three cottontail rabbits, and the season bag limit shall not exceed ten European hare and twenty-five cottontail rabbits.
 The open season for taking ruffed grouse shall be from the third Saturday in October through the last day of November.
-The open season for taking gray squirrel shall be from the first day in September through the last day of February.
+The open season for taking gray squirrel shall be a split season starting the first day in September and running through the last day of September and starting the third Saturday in October and continuing through the last day of February.
 The daily bag limit shall not exceed one ruffed grouse and eight gray squirrels and the season bag limit shall not exceed eight ruffed grouse and forty gray squirrels. - (c) The open season for taking snowshoe rabbit shall be from the third Saturday in November through January 31.
 The daily bag limit shall not exceed two and the season bag limit shall not exceed ten. - (d) The open season for taking raccoon and opossum shall be from the third Saturday in October through the third Saturday in January.
 During the shotgun season for hunting deer, raccoon and opossum hunting will not be permitted during the daylight hours from one-half hour before sunrise to one-half hour after sunset.
 The daily bag limit shall not exceed five for raccoon.
-There shall be no daily or seasonal bag limits on opossum. - (e) The open season for taking quail shall be from the third Saturday in October and continue for two consecutive weeks, except that the season shall continue through the last day in February on the following state-controlled field trial or dog training areas: Dr. John E. Flaherty Field Trial Area, Mansfield Hollow Dam, Nod Brook Management Area and Sugarbrook Field Trial Area.
-The daily bag limit shall not exceed two and the season bag limit shall not exceed ten. - (f) There shall be no open season on northern and southern flying squirrel, mink, moose, muskrat, beaver, otter, Canada lynx, harbor seal, pine marten, Indiana bat, black bear, fisher, bobcat and mountain lion (Felis concolor). - (g) There shall be no closed season except as provided in section 26-66-1 (c) of the

-Regulations of Connecticut State Agencies and no daily or season bag limits on any of the following species: coyote, porcupine, red squirrel, weasel, or skunk.
+There shall be no daily or seasonal bag limits on opossum. - (e) The open season for taking quail shall be from the third Saturday in October and continue for two consecutive weeks, except that the season shall continue through the second Saturday in January on the following state-controlled field trial or dog training areas: Dr. John E. Flaherty Field Trial Area, Mansfield Hollow Dam, Nod Brook Management Area and Sugarbrook Field Trial Area.
+The daily bag limit shall not exceed two and the season bag limit shall not exceed ten. - (f) There shall be no open season on Hungarian partridge, northern and southern flying squirrel, mink, moose, muskrat, beaver, otter, Canada lynx, harbor seal, pine marten, Indiana bat, black bear, fisher, bobcat and mountain lion (felis concolor). - (g) There shall be no closed season except as provided in section 26-66-1 (c) and subsection (j) of this section and no daily or season bag limits on any of the following species: coyote, porcupine, red squirrel, weasel, or skunk.